willyvaessen/100DaysofCode/README.md

 I will be working on Sololearn today, but it's also about time that I start building something that is not tutorial related.

+## 5 October 2023

+A day in the office today.
+Did one Sololearn lesson while I was there.
+Other than that, I'm completely empty, without inspiration so I'll just take a break for the rest of the day.